Fattypuffs and Thinifers: Reception

 "To The Times Literary Supplement on 27 December 1941, 'This most amusing fantasy' won pride of place in a review of many juveniles, but purely as comedy..."

 "From France comes this hilariously nonsensical account of an underground land divided into two countries...
 The story offers endless possibilities for discussion in the classroom around the subject of politics and international conflicts, but most of all it will be enjoyed for its ingenious plot and zany characterisation.
 Fritz Wegner's line illustrations play an indispensable part in bringing this story alive."

 The Irish Independent chose Fattypuffs and Thinifers as one of the top 50 books for children, while Anthea Bell chose it as one of "her top 10 favourite books in translation that she would recommend for children."

-George Millar wrote: "Technically, Maurois' book belong to the subgenre of Hollow Earth fantasies, imagining vast countries stretching in enormous caverns right there under our feet, like Journey to the Center of the Earth penned by Maurois' illustrious countryman.
+George Millar wrote: "Technically, Maurois' book belongs to the subgenre of Hollow Earth fantasies, imagining vast countries stretching in enormous caverns right there under our feet, like Journey to the Center of the Earth penned by Maurois' illustrious countryman.
 However, the underground location need not be taken too seriously.
 Maurois was writing a political fantasy and parable, not a physical one.(...)
-The code in not really difficult to unravel.
+The code is not really difficult to unravel.
 Two countries who are hereditary enemies, with divergent cultures and ways of life—one endlessly, pedantically precise and methodical, the other addicted to gourmet food and the good things of life - who can they be but Germans and French.(...)
 On this basis Maurois can be credited with predicting that there would be a new war and that France would be occupied by Germany; he can also be credited with predicting that there would be ultimately a reconciliation and an end to the prolonged enmity between these two countries - even if the actual EU falls a bit short of the complete unification in the story's happy ending...".